trulia/hologram/README.md

     */

-The first section of the comment is a yaml block that defines certain aspects of the this documentation block (more on that in the next section).
+The first section of the comment is a YAML block that defines certain aspects of this documentation block (more on that in the next section).
 The second part is simply markdown as defined by Redcarpet.

 Notice the use of `html_example`.
 This tells the markdown renderer that